colleencwalker/colleencwalker.github.io/_posts/2017-03-14-beautiful-budapest.md

 Trivia
 ------
-Hungary has the largest Chinese population in Europe due to an agreement with China in that no visas are required
+Hungary has the largest Chinese population in Europe due to an agreement with China in that no visas are required.

 Cafe Culture
 ------------